Blaine Robison, M.A.

 The great apostle had three names.

 Cephas: Grk.
-Kēphas ("rock"), a transliteration of the Hebrew name Kęfa ("kay-fah," "rock").
-Yeshua gave Simon this name upon their meeting (John 1:14).
+Kēphas ("rock"), a transliteration of the Hebrew name Kępha ("kay-fah," "rock").
+Yeshua gave Simon this name upon their meeting (John 1:42).
 The Synoptic Narratives also mention Yeshua giving Simon the new name (Matt 4:18; Mark 3:16; Luke 6:14).
 Hamp says that Kępha is probably of Aramaic origin, but the root kęph ("rock," SH-3710) is found twice in the Hebrew Bible (Job 30:6; Jer 4:29) (19f).
-BDB says kępha is a loanword in Hebrew (495), which for all practical purposes makes it Hebrew.
+Kępha is a loanword in Hebrew (BDB 495), which for all practical purposes makes it Hebrew.
 (Many English words have their origin in other languages, but they are still part of English vocabulary.)

-Kęfa is transliterated as Kēphas in Greek and spelled "Cephas" in English Christian versions.
-The name in Greek ended with the letter sigma in order to make it masculine.
+Kępha is transliterated as Kēphas in Greek and spelled "Cephas" in English Christian versions.
 The name carried great personal meaning for the apostle, because it came from Yeshua and not his parents (John 1:42).
 Paul shows respect for Yeshua's naming and the apostle's leadership position by referring to him as Kēphas 8 times in his letters (1Cor 1:12; 3:22; 9:5; 15:5; Gal 1:18; 2:9, 11, 14).

 Peter: Grk.
 Petros, personal name meaning 'a stone' (BAG, Mounce), although Thayer says the name signifies a stone, a rock, a ledge or a cliff, and Danker defines the name as "rockman."
-Petros translates the Hebrew name Kęfa ("rock"), a loanword in Hebrew (SH-3710; BDB 495).
+Petros translates the name Kępha ("rock").
 The name of Petros occurs frequently in the apostolic narratives (152 times), but only four times in the apostolic letters (Gal 2:7, 8; 1Pet 1:1; 2Pet 1:1).

 The combination name "Simon Peter" occurs twenty times in the Besekh, all but three (Matt 16:16; Luke 5:8; 1Pet 1:1) in the book of John.
 The frequent use by John of the two names together is noteworthy and must be significant even though he never explains his purpose.
 The simple reason could be that with Simon being such a common name "Peter" became a good way to distinguish him rather than identify him by his city as other persons are identified.
 Then, Yeshua's choice of naming Simon "Kępha" indicated confidence in his ability to be a prominent leader and pillar of the Body of Messiah.
 "Peter" would be the name by which the apostle would be known in the Diaspora.
 Using the combination name conveyed John's respect for his fellow apostle who would become a powerful spokesman for Yeshua.